Leena Kumari 10 Min Read

 From External Rules to Internal Values

-Early recovery relies on external discipline.
-Over time, habits internalize.
-Structure becomes flexible, guided by values rather than fear.
+Very early healing relies heavily on strict external discipline.
+Over significant time, these healthy habits successfully internalize.
+The rules gradually become far more flexible, naturally guided by deep core values rather than primal fear.

 Creating a Life Worth Maintaining